Sarah Knauss: Longevity records and verification

-Knauss became the United States national longevity record holder after surpassing the final age of Delphia Welford (1875–1992) on November 30, 1997.
-On April 16, 1998, she became the world's oldest person after 117-year-old French Canadian Marie-Louise Meilleur died.
+Knauss became the United States' national longevity record holder after surpassing the final age of Delphia Welford (1875–1992) on November 30, 1997.
+On April 16, 1998, she became the world's oldest living person after 117-year-old French Canadian Marie-Louise Meilleur died.
 Knauss remains the oldest documented person from the United States, and is the third-oldest fully documented person ever, after French supercentenarian Jeanne Calment and Japanese supercentenarian Kane Tanaka, whose lifespan was longer by 10 days.
 She was recognized as the world's oldest living person by Guinness World Records from April 16, 1998, until her death the next year at the age of 119 years and 97 days.

-Knauss' records have been heavily reviewed to ensure the claims surrounding her lifespan are legitimate.
-Many records have been found that verify her claim, including the record of the 1890 census, taken when Knauss was still in childhood.
+Knauss's records have been heavily reviewed to ensure the claims surrounding her lifespan are legitimate.
+Many records have been found that verify her claim, including a copy of her 1890 census entry in an 1890 US Census Directory for Northampton County, Pennsylvania (where she and her family lived back then) by Joseph H. Werner, created in 1891 when Knauss was still in childhood.
+(Note: One can find the full text copy of the 1890 US Census Directory for Northampton County at the Marx Room (see for access) at the Easton Area Public Library.)